 August 19 2018

-When we hear the word ‘Persian Rugs’or ‘Oriental rugs’, we immediately go to floral or geometrically rich and dense coloured patterned rugs and rightly so.
-Traditionally, these rugs were woven for the time of past and has been sort of carried forward in similar designs.
-Although influenced by changing tastes, these rugs have mostly remained ‘traditional’ or ‘classic’ in styles.
-So Clearly there was a market for modern handmade rugs.
+When we hear the word ‘Persian Rugs’or ‘Oriental rugs’, we immediately think of floral or geometrically rich and dense coloured patterned rugs, and quite rightly so.
+Traditionally, these type of rugs were woven keeping conventional style in mind and has been sort of carried forward in similar designs.
+Although influenced by changing tastes, these rugs have mostly remained ‘traditional’ or ‘classic’ in styles, so clearly there was a market for modern handmade rugs.

-Most of the modern rugs started in either tufted designs or simple contemporary patterns.
-As the time and technology evolved, Designers would design a rug in one corner of the world and sell the design to the producers in India.
-The producers will then translate that design knot by knot to autocade design and create a sort of ‘map’ for the often technologically naive weavers.
+Most of the modern rugs started in either tufted design or simple contemporary pattern.
+As the time and technology evolved, designers would create a design in one corner of the world and sell the design to the producers in India.
+The producers then translate that design, knot by knot, to autocade design and create some sort of ‘map’ for the often technologically naive weavers.
 The weavers will then follow the coded map for different material and colours to eventually form the overall pattern.
-This allowed them not only to make most complex of the deiagns but also to recreate numerous of them with little difference between the two, if at all.
-This gave the weavers ability to custom make any design in any size or colours using Bespoke service for customers.
+This allowed them not only to make most complex of the designs, but also to recreate numerous pieces with little difference between the two, if at all.
+This gave the weavers ability to custom make any design in any size, or colour using bespoke service for customers.
 Abstract Rugs designs is one example of such rugs.

 An Ovredyed Rug and an Overdyed Vintage cushion in denim and sea blue colours.

-The process of Overdyed rugs is however brutally simple.
-So simple that one often wonders’ why didn’t any one else think of that?.
-Considering the fame of Persian and Oriental rugs and the age old art of weaving, there have always been a fair amount of older more worn out rugs in the market who no one really fondly wanted.
-So these would either be sold at heavily marked down , pre loved, prices or would simply be discarded and replaced with the newer 'shinier'’version of the rugs.
+The process of Overdyed rugs is, however, brutally simple.
+So simple that one often wonders’ why didn’t any one else think of that?
+Considering the fame of Persian and Oriental rugs and the age old art of weaving, there have always been a fair amount of older, more worn out rugs on the market, who no one really fondly desired.
+So these would either be sold at heavily marked down, pre loved, prices or would simply be discarded and replaced with the newer 'shinier'’version of the rugs.
 So producers would collect these old rugs and bring them to their workshops.
 This is where they would first even up their distressed look by various methods including, but not limited to stone, washing.
 After being thoroughly washed, cleaned and then distressed, they would be decoloured using various herbal material and sometimes bleach.
-This will reduce its original colour to bare minimum.
-Once distressed and decolourised, these rugs would now be as good as Picasso’s blank canvas.
+This method was reducing its original colour to bare minimum.
+Once distressed and decolourised, these rugs would then be as good as Picasso’s blank canvas.
 Any colour could be added to completely transform the idea, look and usage of once an old rug.

 Our Vintage Overdyed rugs collection in London warehouse is the largest in the UK.

-Today, Many department stores have bespoke variations of these rugs in their commercial showrooms, Many Modern houses, villas, apartments and mansions boast these once traditional designed rugs in variety of colours.
-The success of overdyed rugs did not lie in their colours but rather in that distressed look.
-The feeling of looking at a worn out vintage rugs is parallel to the feeling of glancing into the window and visiting old Iran through that.
-Owning a historical piece that collaborates with our modern sense turned out to be a perfect recipe of success.
-There seemed to be a gap in the market that could only be reasonably filled with once old rugs.
-Reuse of these older rugs is a true testament to its value and how Persian Rugs of good quality can never really loose its true value.
+Today, many department stores have bespoke variations of these rugs in their commercial showrooms, many modern houses, villas, apartments and mansions boast these once traditional designed rugs in variety of colours.
+The success of overdyed rugs did not lie in their colours, but rather in that distressed look.
+The feeling of looking at a worn out vintage rug is parallel to the feeling of glancing into the window and visiting old the Iran through that.
+Owning a historical piece, that collaborates with our modern sense, turned out to be a perfect recipe for success.
+There seemed to be a gap on the market that could only be reasonably filled with once old rugs.
+Reuse of these older rugs is a true testament to its value and how Persian Rugs of good quality can never really loose their true value.
 There is always a use for it and a remarkable one at that.